 - Home improvement loans or grants.
 If you’re already a homeowner but want or need money for upkeep, the USDA may issue qualifying borrowers a loan or financial award up to $27,500.

 Another detail to keep in mind is that USDA loans are for houses valued under the area home limit.
 Depending on what part of the country you’re in, this could mean a loan amount of anywhere from $100,000 to $500,000 (or even higher in certain areas, like California).

 And before you assume that you don’t qualify for this type of loan because of the name: no, you do not need to be in an agricultural profession to receive a USDA loan!
 So long as you live in a rural area (and in some cases, even a suburban one), you may be eligible if you meet the conditions below.

 How Can the Home Loan Expert Help?

 If you think you may be eligible for a USDA loan or a USDA refinance but aren’t sure how to go about getting approved, we are more than happy to lend a hand.
-The Home Loan Expert team is here to provide mortgage help quickly; whether you want to purchase a home or refinance your existing mortgage, our 5-Minute Loan Approval*will get the process started in no time!
+The Home Loan Expert team is here to provide mortgage help quickly; whether you want to purchase a home or refinance your existing mortgage, fill out our application and we’ll get started in no time!

 If you’re unsure of whether or not you may qualify for a USDA loan, our Experts are happy to walk you through your qualifications and all of your potential mortgage options.
-So give us a call or take advantage of the Live Chat option today!
+So give us a call today!